hms-dbmi-cellenics/cellenics-utils/README.md

     biomage experiment compare my-experiment-id

 ### account
 A set of helper commands to aid with managing Cellenics account information (creating user accounts, changing passwords).
 See `biomage account --help` for more information, parameters and default values.
+Needs environmental variables `COGNITO_PRODUCTION_POOL` and/or `COGNITO_STAGING_POOL`.

 ### rds